In Memoriam – Founding Attorney

 When Andy’s not practicing law, he spends his time watching his family play sports (His wife has scaled many of the toughest routes at Seneca Rocks WV, his son Daniel, a sophomore at Upper Dublin High School, recently advanced to the State doubles Championships in Hershey PA and his son Aaron snowboards, longboards and plays frisbee).
 Andy also enjoys listening to and collecting music and going to concerts at venues up and down the east coast.
 Most importantly, Andy enjoys relaxing with friends and family and everyone has a smile on their face.

-Lisa Peller London has over 20 years experience as an attorney, including nearly 13 years with one of the largest intellectual property law firms in the country.
-Her practice focuses on trademark, unfair competition and Internet-related matters, including domain name disputes.
-Lisa provides counseling services to clients selecting new marks, building branding strategies, developing management and maintenance strategies for trademark portfolios, and negotiating license agreements.
+Thomas Harper Kelly is an accomplished intellectual property attorney with extensive experience working with clients in the apparel, consumer products, pharmaceutical, and real estate industries.
+Tom provides counseling services to clients selecting new marks, building branding strategies, developing management and maintenance strategies for trademark portfolios, and negotiating license agreements.

 Louis J. Levy , Esq.
 (Attorney)